ndinata/aoc2023/README.md

 # advent of code 2023
 educational endeavour for me to:
-- generally practise writing Rust code more, and
+- continue practising using Rust to solve problems, and
 - more specifically skill up in writing text parsers

-some of the days' answers are inspired by https://github.com/ChristopherBiscardi/advent-of-code, from whom I'm grateful to have learned some neat iterator funcs like `find_map()` and `rfind()`, as well as how to actually use [`nom`](https://github.com/rust-bakery/nom).
+some of the earlier days' answers are inspired by https://github.com/ChristopherBiscardi/advent-of-code, from whom I'm grateful to have learned how to use [`nom`](https://github.com/rust-bakery/nom), and also for the exposure to neat crates like [`rstest`](https://github.com/la10736/rstest).

 ## how to run